Norfork Tailwater trout water in Arkansas

 If Norfork is high, crowded, or rule-confusing, compare the White River or Little Red River for a different Arkansas tailwater release window.

-Check current AGFC trout regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current AGFC trout rules before fishing.
 AGFC's 2026 update says trout anglers on the North Fork River from Norfork Dam to Norfork Access may keep two rainbow trout under 14 inches, and all other trout species must be released immediately.
 Verify current rules and any special zones before keeping fish.

 Norfork Dam tailwater